Can I buy a decent seed starter mix?

 So why do I choose to make my own?

-The second reason is the natural fertilizers within the Kellogg's organic potting soil used in my seed starter mix and the composed forest products in the soil.
+The second reason is the natural fertilizers within Kellogg’s organic potting soil used in my seed starter mix and the composted forest products in the soil.
 Even though these forest products cause additional work when making the starter mix.

-I'm hoping the use of this composted soil in the seed starter mix gives microgreens grown within the mix better flavor than a sterile mix.
+I hope using this composted soil in the seed starter mix gives microgreens grown within the mix a better flavor than a sterile mix.

 The last reason is my hatred of unitaskers and one-use products.
 The plan is to compost the used seed starter mix with the forest products sieved out during the process as soil to fill larger containers to plant the vegetables in at a later date.

-This blog and YouTube channel are all about my journey from finding land, building a homestead, incorporating permaculture, raising animals and growing plants.
+This blog and YouTube channel are about my journey from finding land, building a homestead, incorporating permaculture, raising animals, and growing plants.

 Here’s a list of the materials used to make a seed starter mix.

-1 coconut coir brick (Don't buy from Amazon it's too expensive - use this link.)
+- One coconut coir brick (Don’t buy from Amazon.
+It’s too expensive – use this link.)

-The process to make your own seed starting mix is explained in the video below.
+The process of making your seed starting mix is explained in the video below.

 The images, either to the right or below if you’re on mobile, are the ones used in my mix.

-Again, I wanted to use an organically composted potting soil as a base along with the water absorbing coconut coir.
+Again, I wanted to use organically composted potting soil as a base and the water-absorbing coconut coir.

 Remember that coconut holds a significant amount of water.
 You can see that in the video as I squeeze water out of the coconut coir.

-Coconut coir is a sustainable or renewable product produced during the processing of coconuts.
-While peat moss takes at least tens of thousands of years to form.
+Coconut coir is a sustainable or renewable product produced while processing coconuts.
+In contrast, peat moss takes at least tens of thousands of years to form.

-Unfortunately, the Kellogg's potting soil does also contain peat.
-But, at least my mix has reduced some of the peat found in a typical seed starting mix.
+Unfortunately, Kellogg’s potting soil does also contain peat.
+But, at least my mix has reduced some of the peat in a typical seed starting mix.

-I like this product, it doesn't get great reviews from other users, I think because they're used to sieved, clean potting soil.
+I like this product; it doesn’t get great reviews from other users because they’re used to sieved, clean potting soil.

-As you can see in the photos, the soil does contain quite a bit of forest products.
+As you can see in the photos, the soil contains quite a few forest products.
 These will continue to break down in your containers or the garden.